 Lyme disease is a serious illness, and it’s more common than you think.
 If detected early, Lyme disease is often treated successfully.
 Earlier treatment leads to better outcomes.
 We are developing a new diagnostic test by using the natural power of the immune system to detect disease.
-If you have been recently diagnosed or suspect you may have Lyme disease, you might be able to help.
+If you have been recently diagnosed or suspect you may have contracted a recent, untreated case of Lyme disease, you might be able to help.
+We are not recruiting individuals with long-standing symptoms of Lyme disease at this time.

 You’ll receive $50 for each study visit to compensate you for your time and participation